Shajil-02/Cost-Aware-Shadow-ML-Comparator/README.md

-# Cost-Aware Shadow Comparison of ML Models
+# Cost-Aware Shadow ML Comparator

 A minimal, production-inspired **shadow deployment evaluation** system that compares two fraud detection models under a **fixed review budget** and recommends whether to ship the new model based on **business cost (FP/FN)** and **behavior disagreement risk**.